Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 The I3S standard models node information using a set of resources, including, `NodeIndexDocument`, `FeatureData`, `geometry`, `attribures`, and `SharedResource`.

-- [Node Index Document](../docs/1.6/3DNodeIndexDocument.cmn.md): A lightweight resource that represents a node, its topology, and other sub-resources.
+- [Node Index Document](../docs/1.7/3DNodeIndexDocument.cmn.md): A lightweight resource that represents a node, its topology, and other sub-resources.
-- [Feature Data](../docs/1.6/featureData.cmn.md): A text resource that identifies the features within a node.
+- [Feature Data](../docs/1.7/featureData.cmn.md): A text resource that identifies the features within a node.
 It can store the geometry and attributes for all the features in the node either by value or by reference.
-- [Geometry](../docs/1.6/geometry.cmn.md): The geometries of the features, the identifiers of the owning features, the mapping between individual feature and  geometry segments.
+- [Geometry](../docs/1.7/geometry.cmn.md): The geometries of the features, the identifiers of the owning features, the mapping between individual feature and  geometry segments.
-- [Attribute](../docs/1.6/attributeStorageInfo.cmn.md): Describes the structure of the binary attribute data.
+- [Attribute](../docs/1.7/attributeStorageInfo.cmn.md): Describes the structure of the binary attribute data.
-- [Texture](../docs/1.6/textureDefinition.cmn.md): Describes how a feature is to be rendered.
+- [Texture](../docs/1.7/textureDefinition.cmn.md): Describes how a feature is to be rendered.
+- [Material](../docs/1.7/materialDefinitions.cmn.md): Describes how a material is to be rendered. *Only supported in v1.7.*
-- [Shared Resource](../docs/1.6/sharedResource.cmn.md): Models or textures that can be shared among features within the same layer.
+- *[Shared Resource](../docs/1.7/sharedResource.cmn.md): Models or textures that can be shared among features within the same layer.
+(Deprecated in v1.7)*

 An I3S profile uses either a single text-based sub-resource or separate binary sub-resources.
 The text-based resources contain all the geometry and attribute information (e.g. Point profile).
 The separate, binary sub-resources have self-contained geometry and attribute sub-resources (e.g. mesh pyramids).
 Applications that use the separate binary sub-resources do not need to fetch the feature data in order to interpret them.
 All binary data is stored in little endian.